 For the speaking exercises, you have to basically listen first and repeat using your microphone.
 It checks how much of it you got wrong, and if it’s only a word (or two in case of long phrases), you are allowed to pass that question.
 Like any other speaking lesson, this one also isn’t perfect.

 For those looking to improve their spoken French, I’d suggest trying out Speechling.
-For free, you can get lots of practice recording sentences and comparing your recordings to a native speaker.
+For free, you can get lots of practice recording sentences and comparing your recordings to a native speaker, along with a bunch of other useful features.
 Then, if you’re willing to pay for a subscription, you can have an unlimited number of recordings checked for pronunciation mistakes.
-The coupon code “ALR123” will save you 10% on a subscription.

-Reading or Writing is basically translating what has been written.
-This comes in various types such as match the following, fill in the blanks or even arranging the words.
+The reading and writing section is basically translating what has been written.
+This comes in various types, such as, match the following, fill in the blanks or arrange the words.

 Simply answer all the questions, and you will be able to level up for every individual skill and access tougher words to learn.